Cert IV in Project Management

 How did you find your job in Sydney?

-Few days after I arrived, I saw a sports nutrition store and I decided to go in and to talk to the manager.
+A few days after I arrived, I saw a sports nutrition store and I decided to go in and to talk to the manager.
 After a little interview, in less than a week in Sydney, I got the job.
 I really think I was very lucky.
-The schedule is quite flexible so I don’t work every day, but that’s fine because I have free time and I can combine it with the sports course that I’m doing.
+The schedule is quite flexible so I don’t work every day but that’s fine because I have free time and I can combine it with the sports course that I’m doing.

 What are your tasks and responsibilities in your current job?